The Five Majors or Major tracks in Economics

-The Economics department supports four different majors:
+The Economics department supports five different majors:

 A strong minor in Economics, including mainly courses from the common core and quantitative dimension of the major, will also prepare you adequately for most graduate programs.
 A strong minor in Economics together with a strong mathematics program will serve as good preparation for a PhD in Economics.

 The important thing in choosing a major is to choose something that appeals to your curiosity and interests.
 You are more likely to be admitted to programs of graduate study if you have good grades in your major, whatever it is, than if you have lower grades in an Economics major.
 Equally, your job prospects immediately after the BA depend more on the specific courses you have taken than on your major.